Jason Yee's involvement in

 Letterman interviewing and awarding the now famous

 "Hello Deli" Party Platter.
-During our

 visit with Rupert, many customers would express their